z-esmaily/Eyeglasses_Removal/README.md

 ![Post-processing of eyeglasses mask images_for github](https://github.com/user-attachments/assets/a738923c-7ff6-462b-aa94-42aebf86f7a3)

 ## Quick Usage
 Place your input data in the `"TestDataAndResults/with_glasses"` folder.
-Run:
+Run following notebook in '"take-off-eyeglasses" folder
+(take off eyeglasses codes in this folder based on [this](https://github.com/StoryMY/take-off-eyeglasses) repo.):

 	simple_take-off-eyeglasses.ipynb.